Jerry Rice

-Going into the 1990s, Rice won a third Super Bowl in 1994, and a second Offensive Player of The Year Award.
-After recovering from a knee injury and his play regressing, San Francisco released him in June 2001, where the Raiders would sign him to a 4 year deal.
+Going into the 1990s, Rice won a third Super Bowl in 1994, and a second Offensive Player of the Year Award.
+After recovering from a knee injury and his play regressing, San Francisco released him in June 2001, where the Raiders would sign him to a four-year deal.
 He continued to start for the team, and helped lead them to an appearance in Super Bowl XXXVII, where they were defeated by the Tampa Bay Buccaneers, affecting Rice's previously unblemished Super Bowl record.
 Midway through 2004, the Raiders traded him to the Seahawks, where he spent his final season.
-He briefly signed with the Broncos, retiring shortly before the start of the 2005 season.
+He briefly signed with the Broncos, retiring shortly before the start of the 2005 regular season.

-Rice is the career leader in most major statistical categories for wide receivers, including receptions, receiving touchdowns, receiving yards, scrimmage yards, and total touchdowns, holding the postseason records for these statistics, and once held the single season records for yards and touchdowns.
+Rice is the career leader in most major statistical categories for wide receivers, including receptions, receiving touchdowns, receiving yards, scrimmage yards, and total touchdowns, holding the postseason records for these statistics, and once held the single-season records for yards and touchdowns.
 He scored more points than any other non-kicker in NFL history with 1,256.
 Rice was selected to the Pro Bowl 13 times (1986–1996, 1998, 2002) and named All-Pro twelve times in his 20 NFL seasons, including ten First-team All-Pros, tied for the most by any player.
 Rice was inducted into the Pro Football Hall of Fame in 2010 and the College Football Hall of Fame in 2006.
 Rice was inducted into the Mississippi Sports Hall of Fame in 2007, and in the same year was inducted into the Bay Area Sports Hall of Fame.
 The NFL honored him as a member of the NFL 1980s All-Decade Team and the NFL 1990s All-Decade Team, as well as both the NFL 75th Anniversary All-Time Team and NFL 100th Anniversary All-Time Team.

 Early life

-Jerry Lee Rice was born on October 13, 1962, in Starkville, Mississippi, and raised in nearby Crawford, Mississippi, the sixth of eight children.
+Jerry Lee Rice Sr. was born on October 13, 1962, in Starkville, Mississippi, and grew up in Crawford, Mississippi, the sixth of eight children.
 Crawford was a small town, having only 600 residents.
 Rice's father, Joe, was a brick mason who built houses by hand, while holding other jobs to provide for the family.
 Joe was described by Rice as "a tough man" and held him and his siblings to a strict lifestyle.
 Eddie B., Rice's mother, raised Rice while Joe was working, and after Rice left cleaned the houses of wealthy families.
 Rice and his brothers often worked with their father building houses, catching bricks on top of scaffolds to make sure his father had bricks to lay.
-He did not see bricklaying as his future, later saying that: "It taught me the meaning of hard work."
+He did not see bricklaying as being his future saying that "it taught me the meaning of hard work."
 The Rice family struggled financially, with Rice sometimes not having many pairs of clothing or having a "hearty meal on the table".
-To provide for his family, he and his brothers picked corn, cotton, carrots, and hay.
-Rice asserted that he was shy as a child, and had few friends.
+Providing for his family, he and his brothers picked corn, cotton, carrots, and hay.
+Rice asserted that he was shy as a child and did not have many friends.